chafiq1992/order-scanner/README.md

 ## Running the Tests

-Install backend dependencies and execute `pytest` from the repository root:
+Install backend dependencies (including the test requirements) and execute `pytest` from the repository root:

 ```bash
 pip install -r backend/requirements.txt